 - A small amount of an oil-based product (WD-40, Goo Gone, or even cooking/mineral oil)

-- Cotton balls or q-tips for precise application
+- Cotton balls or Q-tips for precise application

 A quick note on what to avoid: a big part of the process is not causing new damage.
-Never use abrasive scrubbers like steel wool or the rough side of a kitchen sponge. these will permanently scratch the finish on your clubs, especially on modern drivers with PVD finishes or painted woods. similarly avoid harsh industrial solvents that aren't intended for these surfaces, such as paint thinner or acetone
+Never use abrasive scrubbers like steel wool or the rough side of a kitchen sponge.
+These will permanently scratch the finish on your clubs, especially on modern drivers with PVD finishes or painted woods.
+Similarly, avoid harsh industrial solvents that aren't intended for these surfaces, such as paint thinner or acetone.

-How to Clean Sticker Residue a Step-by-Step Guide
+How to Clean Sticker Residue: A Step-by-Step Guide

 Method 1: Warm Soapy Water (The First Resort)

-- Mix Your Solution: Fill a small bucket or a sink with enough warm water to cover the clubhead of an iron.
+- Mix Your Solution: Fill a small bucket or sink with enough warm water to cover the clubhead of an iron.
 Add a few drops of mild dish soap and swish it around to create some suds.

 - Time to Soak: Place the clubhead in the soapy water and let it soak for 15-20 minutes.
 Important: Do not submerge the club past the ferrule (the little plastic piece connecting the head to the shaft).
 Soaking the ferrule and hosel can, over time, weaken the epoxy that holds the club together.

-- Gentle Agitation wins The Game: After soaking remove the club and gently rub the residue with a microfiber cloth.
+- Gentle Agitation Wins the Game: After soaking, remove the club and gently rub the residue with a microfiber cloth.
 For stubborn spots or to get into grooves, use your soft-bristled toothbrush.
 You should see the softened adhesive start to ball up and wipe away.

 Method 2: Rubbing Alcohol (The Reliable Backup)